 - Wait until the status shows as

-Next, you delete your Amazon Elastic File System (Amazon EFS) volume.
+Next, you delete your Amazon Elastic File System (Amazon EFS) volume associated with domain provisioned.

 - On the Amazon EFS console, delete the file system that SageMaker created.

 You can confirm it’s the correct volume by choosing the file system ID and confirming the tag is

 - On the AWS CloudFormation console, choose Stacks.